 Our decoupaged medicine cabinet is the jewel in the crown in our little powder room.
 It’s a striking decor piece that acts like artwork.
 But while it adds beauty, it’s also a functional way to add more storage in a small space.

 You may have seen the powder room makeover we posted last year.
-Today we’re focusing on one of the elements: the unique medicine cabinet.
+Today we’re focusing on how to build just one of the elements, the decoupaged medicine cabinet, right into a wall.
 At Birdz of a Feather, we’re all about upcycling so when it came time to renovate our small powder room, we wanted to do it as sustainably as possible.

-Since hubs was going to use the bathroom to get ready in the morning, he needed storage space for his toiletries.
-A cabinet door we found at Habitat for Humanity’s ReStore for only $2 was the starting point, like the one shown below.
+Since Hubs was going to use the bathroom to get ready in the morning, he needed storage space for his toiletries.
+A cabinet door we found at Habitat for Humanity’s ReStore for only $2 is the starting point, like the one shown below.

 With a bit of creativity and some recycled materials (plywood, 1×4’s and free calendar pages) we built a box and turned it into a one-of-a-kind piece that added much needed storage.
 You can’t get more sustainable than that!

 Refer to the table above for the material cut list we used; however if you build your own you’ll likely need to adjust your cut list according to the size of the door you use.
 You will need:

 - 1 x 4’s(frame)

 - Plywood for backing (3/4″ thickness)

 - Plastic edging (to fit edges of 3/8″ shelves)

 - Craquelure crackle medium (2 part)